 5 Egg Coffee Recipes That Taste 1000x Better Than They Sound

-In particular, the Hanoi-style egg coffee, cà phê trứng, has been blowing up among travellers returning from Vietnam recently - but really it’s been around for decades, we are only just “discovering” it now.
+The Hanoi-style egg coffee (cà phê trứng) has been blowing up among travellers returning from Vietnam recently - but it’s been around for decades, we are only just “discovering” it now.

 Enriching your coffee with egg can be both delicious and good for your health, especially if you’re physically active.

 Mark Sisson, founder of Mark’s Daily Apple, says whisking a raw egg into your coffee makes the beverage amazingly smooth and rich while also providing nutritional value.

 Sisson says adding an egg to his morning coffee helps him train harder, because the egg provides protein while coffee is known for boosting your metabolism.

 It makes sense: eggs are well known emulsifiers, used in baking for that very reason.
 Whisking them into coffee makes for a deliciously rich consistency.

 Eggs are also valued as a healthy breakfast food because they contain plenty of protein, vitamin and minerals.